the-events-calendar/the-events-calendar/readme.txt

 * Caching Support
 * Debug Mode for Developers

 Looking for something else?
+We’ve got add-ons available to take your calendar to the next level.

+= PRO Features =

-* <a href="http://m.tri.be/2c">Events Calendar PRO</a>: recurring events, a whole range of new views ( week / map / photo / venue / organizer) & widgets (calendar / featured venue / week / event countdown), custom event attributes, default content, location search and a lot more.
+Add recurring events, a whole recurring events, a whole range of new views ( week / map / photo / venue / organizer) & widgets (calendar / featured venue / week / event countdown), custom event attributes, default content, location search, much more with <a href="http://m.tri.be/2c">Events Calendar PRO</a>

+= Event Ticketing =

-* Sell tickets, collect sales, and manage attendees all from within your WordPress dashboard!
-Combine our <a href="http://m.tri.be/18wg">Event Tickets Plus add-on</a> with your favorite ecommerce plugin (WooCommerce, Shopp, Easy Digital Downloads, or WP E-commerce).
+Collect free RSVPs with Event Tickets or add paid ticketing features with <a href="http://m.tri.be/18wg">Event Tickets Plus</a>, including the ability to sell tickets, collect sales, and manage attendees all from within your WordPress dashboard!
+Works with your favorite eCommerce plugin (WooCommerce, Shopp, Easy Digital Downloads, or WP E-Commerce).

-* <a href="http://m.tri.be/2h">Import events from Facebook</a> or let your <a href="http://m.tri.be/2g">users submit events</a> from right on your website!
+= Bulk Event Import =

+Fill your calendar with events from your favorite sources, including Facebook, Meetup, Google Calendar, iCalendar, CSV, and ICS.
+Event Aggregator provides a convenient dashboard to manage scheduled imports, manual imports, filters, one-way sync, import history, and more.

+= User-Submitted Events =

+Running a community calendar? <a href="http://m.tri.be/2g">Community Events</a> lets users add events directly to your calendar without needing access to your admin.

+= Advanced User Search & Filters =

-* Have so many amazing events that your users get overwhelmed?
-Drop some filters on them with the <a href="http://m.tri.be/52" target="_blank">Filter Bar plugin</a>.
+Have so many amazing events that your users get overwhelmed? <a href="http://m.tri.be/52" target="_blank">Filter Bar</a> adds a configurable set of filters to your event pages so users can view and search for the exact events that interest them.

+= Integrate With Eventbrite =

-* Connect with your Eventbrite.com account!
-Import/export between The Events Calendar and Eventbrite, plus ticket sales.
-Check out the <a href="http://m.tri.be/18wf">Eventbrite Tickets</a> add-on!
+Connect your calendar with your Eventbrite.com account! <a href="http://m.tri.be/18wf">Eventbrite Tickets</a> allows you to import/export between The Events Calendar and Eventbrite, and incorporate ticket sales.

 <a href="https://www.facebook.com/theeventscalendar/" target="_blank">Join us on Facebook</a> to be part of our active community, check us out <a href="https://twitter.com/TheEventsCal" target="_blank">on Twitter</a>, and <a href="http://m.tri.be/rm">sign up for our newsletter</a> for release announcements and discounts.